 Graduate Programs in Geography

 The Department offers a program of study and research leading to a Master of Science and a Doctor of Philosophy in Geography.
-The program provides education in the discipline's history and philosophy and current research programs and conceptual developments.
 Field and archival methods, geographic information techniques, quantitative and qualitative methods provide students with necessary research tools and skills.
 Interdisciplinary backgrounds are encouraged and are developed through course work in other disciplines, as well as through involvement in research colloquia across campus.
-Students are encouraged to attend and present papers at regional and national professional meetings.
-The department has a strong presence at the annual SEDAAG meeting, while faculty and students belong to and attend meetings of numerous other professional organizations.
 Through our graduate program students will become professional geographers and develop research skills and techniques that will allow them to be competitive in the private or public sector.

 In addition to specializations in different areas of geography, the department maintains collaborative relationships with a number of different academic units at the university as well as a number of outside agencies, including a cooperative relationship with the John C. Stennis Space Center in Bay St. Louis.
-Faculty members are also closely associated with the graduate programs in other programs at USM and at other universities.
+Our campus at the Gulf Coast campus offers excellent facilities to work in a coastal environment.

 We also offer several teaching assistantships that are awarded on a competitive basis, and research assistantships for students to work with faculty members on funded research projects.

 Click here for admissions requirements and procedures for the graduate school.